-- 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or - 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by - a. the Issuing CA; or - b. a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or - 3. "unused" if neither of the previous conditions are met. - 4.9.11 Other forms of revocation advertisements available No Stipulation. - 4.9.12 Special requirements re key compromise See Section 4.9.1. - 4.9.13 Circumstances for suspension
+- 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or - 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by - a. the Issuing CA; or - b. a Precertificate Signing Certificate, as defined in Section 7.1.2.4, associated with the Issuing CA; or - 3. "unused" if neither of the previous conditions are met.

+4.9.11 Other forms of revocation advertisements available No Stipulation.

+4.9.12 Special requirements re key compromise

+See Section 4.9.1.

+4.9.13 Circumstances for suspension